alexandreborges/malwoverview/README.md

       * Execute: . ./.bash_profile

-If you are installing Malwoverview on Windows, you must execute the following commands AFTER installing Malwoverview:
+If you are installing Malwoverview on Windows, make sure that the following conditions are true

-      * python -m pip uninstall python-magic
+AFTER having installed Malwoverview:

-      * python -m pip install python-magic-bin
+      * python-magic is NOT installed. (pip show python-magic)

-      ** You need to execute the first command above everytime you to update Malwoverview on Windows.
+      * python-magic-bin IS installed. (pip show python-magic-bin)

 To use Malwoverview you should insert VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault, Malpedia  and Triage into the .malwapi.conf configuration file (the default one at the home directory (/home/[username] or /root) -- if the file doesn't exist,